thegetty/quire-docs/content/resources/workshop.md

 In addition to Markdown, the other format you will save content in in Quire is YAML.
 YAML plays many different roles in your quire project including storing important publication information like title, subtitle, authors, chapter titles, captions, references, and more.

-### YAML
+### Learning to Love YAML

 **What is YAML?**

 YAMl literally stands for "YAML Ain't Markup Language".
 YAML is also written in a plain-text, human-readable format, it's primary purpose is saving text/content as data.
 It's less about how the content is written and more about how and where the information is saved in your project.
-YAML is formatted as the name of a data item (a key), followed by a colon, a space, and then the data item’s value.
-A key-value pair.
+YAML is formatted as the name of a data item, followed by a colon, a space, and then the data item’s value..

 Here is an example of how YAML is formatted:

 `title: My Project`

-"Title" represents the key and "My Project" represents the value.

 **What are the benefits of using YAML?**